-The intended effect and inherent danger of the preterist system is that it has a blinding effect and causes its adherents to believe Bible prophecy is a "back-burner issue," to misinterpret current world conditions and to blindly ignore the way current events may be unfolding in fulfillment of Bible prophecy, and how the global economy and governments of this world are being melded into one global satanic system soon to be ruled by "the man of sin" the Bible calls the antichrist.
+The inherent danger of the preterist system is that it has a blinding effect and causes its adherents to believe Bible prophecy is a "back-burner issue," to misinterpret current world conditions and to blindly ignore the way current events are unfolding in fulfillment of Bible prophecy, and how the global economy and governments of this world are being melded into one global satanic system soon to be ruled by "the man of sin" the Bible calls the antichrist.
 The following arguments are offered to disprove this false and dangerously misleading belief system:

-I. The "Great Tribulation" of Christ's Olivet Discourse is yet to be fulfilled
+The "Great Tribulation" of Christ's Olivet Discourse is yet to be fulfilled T.